Thyroid issues can be so difficult. You already don't feel well, and it can take awhile to figure out what will really work to get you back on track.

 This can be intimidating, but it's necessary if you're serious about regaining your health.

-You may not find a doctor that answers all of these questions 100% correctly.
+You may not find a doctor that answers all of these questions 100% correctly, and that might be ok.

 If your doctor is willing to listen to you, partner with you, and even learn from you, you've likely found a winner.
-It's so important that you advocate for your own health care.
+It's so important that you advocate for your own health care and no doctor knows everything.

-It's equally important that you find a flexible doctor willing to listen and work with you, not dictate to you.
+It's equally important that you find a doctor willing to listen and work with you, and not dictate to you.

 5 Questions to Ask Your Doctor About Hypothyroidism